 The "Control Quality" process in the Monitoring and Controlling process group of the PMP framework includes control charts.
 As part of data-driven project management, control charts enable project managers to:

 As a novice, one of my most memorable screw-ups was while working on a software development project where we were constantly and mindlessly deploying new features.
-This ultimately resulted in gradual degradation of our system's performance.
+This ultimately resulted in the gradual degradation of our system's performance.
 One unfortunate day, we suffered a major outage.
 To avoid issues, post the incident, I started implementing control charts to measure performance metrics so we could identify troubling code changes before they were delivered to users.

-Control charts automated project management and shifted the focus from reactive to proactive.
+Control charts automated project management, and shifted the focus from reactive to proactive.
 Instead of waiting for scenarios to unfold, managers can anticipate developing trends well ahead of time and intervene as necessary.

 This is why control charts are helpful for project managers in the building: